B-smd/Updated-Portfolio-Page-2/README.md

 - From the navbar homepage you can click Desing1, Design2, Design3 and Video and will go to the page 2,3 & 4.
 But if you using mobile phone, you have to click menu to get them.
 - When you visit the page, you have option to go back, go foward or back to the homepage, there are buttons on the bottom of the page.
 - Under Projects are my latest works, you can click Updated Portfolio Page 1, Project 2 Password Manager, Professional README Generator, Team Profile Generator, Note Taker, Employee Tracker, E Commerce Backend & Tech Blog and go to the link's destination.
-- If you want to view my previous work, you can click on Updated Portfolio Page 1.
+- If you want to view my previous work, you can click on Updated Portfolio Page 1 to view it.
 - Under About Me you can click the blue text and go the link's detination.
 - You can contact Me use Email or Linkedin and visit my github, all will go the the link's destination